lucas-mior/dwmblocks2/README.md

 plus the clock block, which is part of dwmblocks2 itself.
 You are encouraged to edit `main.c` to suit your needs.

+## Notes
+- Each command specificed on `blocks.h` is not interpreted by the shell, since it is probably itself a script, so the overhead and the loss of readability is not worth the "flexibility"
+- A signal number, specified through an environmental variable, is mandatory for each block.
+- Blocks whose interval is set to 0 will only be updated through signals, (including those send by dwm through clicks).

 ## Clicks
 You need to apply the patch `dwm-statuscmd.diff` on dwm for mouse clicks to work.